Finture/Flowee-BPMS-Docs/content/user-guide/task-forms/_index.md

   </tbody>
 </table>

-Camunda 7 supports custom validators.
+Flowee BPMS supports custom validators.
 Custom validators are referenced using their fully qualified classname or an expression.
 Expressions can be used for resolving Spring or CDI @Named beans:

 ```xml
 <camunda:formField